huggingface/dataset-viewer/docs/source/clickhouse.md

 # ClickHouse

-[ClickHouse](https://clickhouse.com/docs/en/intro) is a fast and efficient column-oriented database for analytical workloads, making it easy to analyze Hub hosted datasets with SQL.
+[ClickHouse](https://clickhouse.com/docs/en/intro) is a fast and efficient column-oriented database for analytical workloads, making it easy to analyze Hub-hosted datasets with SQL.
 To get started quickly, use [`clickhouse-local`](https://clickhouse.com/docs/en/operations/utilities/clickhouse-local) to run SQL queries from the command line and avoid the need to fully install ClickHouse.

 <Tip>